 Brands can speak

-Large consumer brands are now designing their voice-first strategies as first text-to-speech voice adopters in marketing.
+Large consumer brands are now designing their voice-first strategies and the initial speech adopters are in the marketing field.
 Their objective is to deploy them to customer touch points like smart speakers, mobile devices, and chatbots.
 What are the essential ingredients when it comes to custom voice requirements?
 The first thing we need to know is who is talking.

 With the introduction of radio, and later television and internet video, celebrities and (voice) actors started to promote products in commercials, and satisfied customers shared their experience through testimonials.
 As all these people used their own voice to talk about brands, we now know that more associations were made about the people involved than the brands themselves.
 The contribution to the brand was elementary cognitive: just information being passed on.
 That’s because the brand itself didn’t speak.